| The

 health hazards or problems with good manufacturing practices,

+which may lead to recalls or label-packaging revisions.
 OC's risk management division also monitors the quality of

 marketed drugs through targeted product sampling and monitoring